User Session Recording Technology for Security and Compliance Training Course

 Active Directory for Admins

-21 HoursThis instructor-led, live training in Argentina (online or onsite) targets system administrators who wish to use Microsoft Active Directory to manage and secure data access.
+21 HoursThis instructor-led live training in Argentina (online or onsite) targets system administrators seeking to utilize Microsoft Active Directory for managing and securing data access.

 Network Security and Secure Communication

-21 HoursDeveloping a secure networked application can be challenging, even for developers who have prior experience with cryptographic building blocks such as encryption and digital signatures.
-To help participants grasp the role and application of these cryptographic primitives, this course first establishes a solid foundation regarding the core requirements of secure communication—namely, secure acknowledgment, integrity, confidentiality, remote identification, and anonymity.
-It also addresses common threats that compromise these requirements, alongside practical real-world solutions.
+21 HoursBuilding a secure networked application presents significant challenges, even for developers who have prior experience with cryptographic building blocks like encryption and digital signatures.
+To ensure participants grasp the role and application of these cryptographic primitives, this course first establishes a solid foundation regarding the core requirements of secure communication: secure acknowledgment, integrity, confidentiality, remote identification, and anonymity.
+It also outlines typical threats that can compromise these requirements alongside real-world solutions.

-Given that cryptography is a critical component of network security, the course covers essential algorithms in symmetric cryptography, hashing, asymmetric cryptography, and key agreement.
-Rather than focusing on complex mathematical theories, these topics are examined from a developer’s perspective, highlighting typical use cases and practical considerations, such as the implementation of public key infrastructures.
-The course also introduces security protocols across various domains of secure communication, with detailed discussions on widely used protocol families like IPsec and SSL/TLS.
+Given that cryptography is central to network security, the course examines essential cryptographic algorithms in symmetric cryptography, hashing, asymmetric cryptography, and key agreement.
+Rather than focusing on deep mathematical theory, these topics are explored from a developer's perspective, featuring typical use-case examples and practical considerations such as public key infrastructures.
+Various security protocols used in secure communication are introduced, with an in-depth look at widely adopted protocol families like IPSEC and SSL/TLS.

-Typical cryptographic vulnerabilities associated with specific algorithms and protocols are explored, including BEAST, CRIME, TIME, BREACH, FREAK, Logjam, Padding oracle, Lucky Thirteen, POODLE, and RSA timing attacks.
-For each issue, the practical implications and potential consequences are outlined, avoiding deep mathematical derivations.
+The course addresses common cryptographic vulnerabilities associated with specific algorithms and protocols, including BEAST, CRIME, TIME, BREACH, FREAK, Logjam, Padding oracle, Lucky Thirteen, POODLE, and RSA timing attacks.
+For each issue, the practical implications and potential consequences are detailed, without delving into complex mathematical details.

-Finally, since XML technology is central to data exchange in networked applications, the security aspects of XML are thoroughly described.
-This includes the use of XML in web services and SOAP messages, along with protective measures like XML Signature and XML Encryption.
-The course also covers weaknesses in these protection mechanisms and XML-specific security issues, such as XML injection, XML External Entity (XXE) attacks, XML bombs, and XPath injection.
+Finally, since XML technology is pivotal for data exchange in networked applications, the course covers XML security aspects.
+This includes the use of XML in web services and SOAP messages, along with protection mechanisms such as XML signature and XML encryption.
+It also examines weaknesses in these protections and XML-specific security issues like XML injection, XML external entity (XXE) attacks, XML bombs, and XPath injection.

 Participants attending this course will